Marco and Todaro

 Photographing women in an empowering way is her focus; giving a place to find + embrace self confidence and self love.
 Together with a collaborative partner, they’ve begun a long term project, traveling throughout the US to provide written stories of strength with beautiful photographs to illustrate women’s incredible journeys to inspire others…

-Her work has aired on national television shows Inside Edition, TLC, and Get Married TV and she’s served as a mentor for other photographers through a video series and individual training.
+Her work has aired on national television shows Inside Edition, TLC, and Get Married TV and she’s served as a mentor for other photographers through a video series and individual training in Zurich and LA.
 Her photography has been featured in dozens of publications and numerous blogs.

 Danielle’s fine art collection centers around nudes, female silhouettes, and travel photography.

 When not in the boudoir, Danielle loves to travel; documenting culture and architecture with hopes of collections to evoke the feeling of each destination.